RukkyE/Fund-Raising-Analysis/README.md

-# Analysis of a Fund-Raising Project using SQL
+# Analysis of a Fundraising Project using SQL
-This is a repository for the analysis of a fund-raising project done by Rukevwe Evwrujae. <br />
+This is a repository for the analysis of a fundraising project done by Rukevwe Evwrujae. <br />
 The dataset and SQL codes used for this project are included in the repository. <br />

 ## Introduction